-Apprenticeships provide routes into a variety of careers in the NHS and are an excellent opportunity to earn, gain work experience and achieve nationally recognised qualifications at the same time, with many different areas of work to consider.
+Apprenticeships provide routes into many Health and Social Care careers and are an excellent opportunity to not only earn and gain experience, but also achieve nationally recognised qualifications at the same time.

-While studying an apprenticeship learners will be earning a wage, rates vary between trusts.
+While studying for a qualification you’ll be earning a wage - rates vary between organisations.

-Some employers will guarantee a paid position upon successful completion of an apprenticeship, others may offer interviews for positions.
-Apprentices will also make connections in the organisation who may be recruiting for full posts in the near future.
+Some employers will guarantee a paid position when you complete your apprenticeship, others may offer interviews for positions.
+You’ll also make connections in the organisation and they may contact you for future openings.

-A candidate who has already worked in a department or organisation and undertaken practical elements of a role can be attractive to recruiting manager who want someone with experience.
+A candidate who has already worked in a department or organisation and has experienced practical elements of a role can be more attractive to recruitment managers than someone with no experience.

-Applying for a job in the NHS is a little different to a lot of other applications, it can be useful to know a little about how the system works.
-If you are new to using the NHS Jobs site then this handy guide might be useful to explain a little about how the site works.
+Applying for a role in the Health and Social care sector can be quite different to other employers’ application processes, so it can be useful to know how our system works.
+If you are new to NHS Jobs then this handy guide will explain exactly how the site works.

-Some NHS organisations may list their vacancies through training providers or through other means, particularly organisations working in primary care such as GP surgeries.
-You can find more information about the primary care sector by visiting this section of our website.
+Some Health and Social Care organisations may list their vacancies through training providers or other organisations working in primary care, such as GP surgeries.
+Find out more about the primary care sector in this section of the hub.

 The number of Health and Social Care apprenticeships in Greater Manchester is growing by the day.
 There are descriptions of each role on the GMACS website as well as FAQs and real apprentices’ stories.